 The divisional model includes the number, size and location of stations.
-In January, our fourth and final reporting station is opening and we're now ready to use the divisional model across all parts of Peel.
+In January, our fourth and final reporting station opened and we now use the divisional model across all parts of Peel.

 Our deployment plan puts the right number of paramedics in the right place at the right time to get to medical emergencies as fast as possible.
 It's fluid which means it changes with the number of ambulances available in the region, increased call volumes, large-scale events and other factors.

-When we move to the divisional model in January, our deployment plan will continue prioritize Caledon because of its unique geography.
+Since moving to the divisional model in January, our deployment plan continues to prioritize Caledon because of its unique geography.